ONSdigital/fwmt-legacy-gateway/README.md

 # fwmt-legacy-gateway

-DO NOT USE THE KEYSTORE FILE IN src/main/resources/keystore.p12 FOR ANYTHING BUT TRIVIAL TESTS
+DO NOT USE THE KEYSTORE FILE IN keystore.p12 FOR ANYTHING BUT TRIVIAL TESTS DO NOT MERGE THE EXAMPLE WEB PAGE IN src/main/java/.../debug/HelloWorldWebPage INTO MASTER

 To start docker on local machine: